7db9a/datamkt/datamkt.contracts.md

 Removes a subscription.

 <h1 class="contract">additem</h1>
-Add item to subscription.
+Add item to a subscription.
 Should be made private.
 If all the items in a table are deleted, then the file_id index is reset.

 <h1 class="contract">rmitem</h1>